Gliadel® Wafer Improves Survival in Aggressive Gliomas

 - Median overall survival for patients with recurrent glioblastoma increased from 4.6 months for those who received placebo to 6.4 months for those treated with the Gliadel wafer.

 The researchers concluded that long-term follow-up continues to indicate that treatment with the Gliadel wafer improves survival for patients with high-grade gliomas or recurrent glioblastoma.
 Patients with cancer that originated in the brain may wish to speak with their physician regarding their individual risks and benefits of treatment with the Gliadel wafer or the participation in a clinical trial further evaluating new therapeutic approaches.
-Two sources of information regarding ongoing clinical trials include the National Cancer Institute (www.cancer.gov) and www.cancerconsultants.com.
+Sources of information regarding ongoing clinical trials include the National Cancer Institute (www.cancer.gov).